uk000/goto/README.md

 - Control the total number of requests per target via `requestCount` field
 - Control the minimum wait time after each replica set invocation per target via `delay` field
 - Control the minimum duration over which total requests are sent to a client using combination of `requestCount` and `delay`
--
-allows targets to be configured and invoked via REST APIs.
-Headers can be set to track results for target invocations, and APIs make those results available for consumption as JSON output.
+- Headers can be set to track results for target invocations, and APIs make those results available for consumption as JSON output.

 The invocation results get accumulated across multiple invocations until cleared explicitly.
+The invocation results can be read back as overall totals, or totals per invocation.
+Invocations are tracked via a sequential numeric counter starting with 1.
+An invocation may involve one or more targets (depending on how it was triggered).
+The result of an invocation includes totals for targets included in that invocation, whereas the overall totals are summed across all invocations.
+Clearing of all results resets the invocation counter too, causing the next invocation to start at counter 1 again.

 In addition to keeping the results in the `goto` client instance, those are also stored in locker on registry instance if enabled.
 (See `--locker` command arg)

 #### APIs